sisoe24/Nuke-Tools/README.md

 | `Nuke: Show Network Addresses`             | `nuke-tools.showNetworkAddresses` | Show network addresses                                   |
 | `Nuke: Debug Message`                      | `nuke-tools.testRunInsideNuke`    | Quick test connection                                    |

-- `Nuke: Run Code Inside Nuke` can be access also via a button in the Editor Toolbar.
+- `Nuke: Run Code Inside Nuke` command can get executed through a button in the Editor Toolbar.
+  - The button can be disabled in the settings.
 - `Nuke: Add NukeServerSocket` will copy the plugin folder inside `$HOME/.nuke` and append an import statement inside the `menu.py` file: `import NukeServerSocket`.
-If `menu.py` does not exists, it will be created.
+If `menu.py` does not exist, it will get created.
-- By default the extension does not provide any shortcut, but every command can be assigned to one. (see [Key Bindings for Visual Studio Code](https://code.visualstudio.com/docs/getstarted/keybindings) for more information).
+- By default, the extension does not provide any shortcut.
+But you can assign each command to one. (see [Key Bindings for Visual Studio Code](https://code.visualstudio.com/docs/getstarted/keybindings) for more information).

   Example `keybindings.json`: